Imprisoned for life as a teen, Myon Burrell finds his voice

 “It’s almost like if that light is shining on me, it shined for them as well,” he said, adding for some it might just be a feeling of “well, this system is so crooked, but at least something is being done right now.”

-Though his day-to-day life in prison hasn’t changed, Burrell says it’s liberating to know that people now see him and are finally listening.

-And for the first time in years, he isn’t just inmate No. 211839.
+And for the first time in years, Burrell isn’t just inmate No. 211839.
+People now see him, and they are finally listening.
 There is a measure of hope.

 “I don’t know how it’s going to happen,” he said.
 “But I do believe that, you know, these doors are going to open up and, God willing, it’s going to be sooner than later.”